```html FTHI ETF Analysis: The First Trust BuyWrite Income Strategy Explained

 This content is for informational and educational purposes only and is not personalized investment advice.

-Methodology note: FTHI tracks the Cboe® S&P 500 BuyWrite Index, which holds the S&P 500 and sells at-the-money call options monthly with approximately one month to expiration.
-The index rebalances monthly, maintaining consistent exposure to the covered call strategy.
+Index Methodology: FTHI tracks the Cboe® S&P 500 BuyWrite Index.
+This index is highly disciplined: it holds the S&P 500 and sells at-the-money (ATM) call options monthly with approximately one month to expiration.
+The "at-the-money" part is crucial—it means they are selling insurance against a move that hasn't happened yet, maximizing premium collection.

 Ticker Symbol Asset Class Strategy Payment Frequency Expense Ratio Sponsor

-FTHI Equity ETF Covered Call Strategy Monthly 0.59% First Trust
+FTHI Equity ETF Covered Call (BuyWrite) Monthly 0.59% First Trust

 FTHI: Strategic Advantages and Limitations